Most frequently asked questions . . .

 For the early riser, spectacular sunrises are also a very special feature here.

 It is all rather unique experience and one that can be done without even having to leave town.
 However, other photography tours of neighbouring areas can also be arranged.
 (More on Tin Can Bay in my "About" page).

 “What sort of camera do I need?”

 You certainly do not need any special sort of camera.
 But ideally, one at least that has the ability to be mounted on a tripod.
 Especially if the tour/workshop involves low-light or close-up photography.
-It would also be an asset if the camera allows for some manual or semi-manual modes.
+It would also be an asset if the camera allows for some manual or semi-manual operation.
 Please refer to your camera’s handbook if unsure.
-It is advisable to be properly au fait with your camera and its workings prior to the shoot; unless of course, help with your camera or manual is the reason for the tour/workshop.
+It is advisable to be properly 'au fait' with your camera and its workings prior to the shoot.

 "What can you teach me in just 3 hours?"